Bear-baiting: Great Britain

 Bear-baiting was very popular from the 12th until the 19th century.
-From the sixteenth century, many bears were maintained for baiting.
+From the 16th century, many bears were maintained for baiting.
 In its best-known form, arenas for this purpose were called bear-gardens, consisting of a circular high fenced area, the "pit", and raised seating for spectators.
 A post would be set in the ground towards the edge of the pit and the bear chained to it, either by the leg or neck.
 Several well-trained fighting or baiting dogs, usually Old English Bulldogs, would then be set on it, being replaced as they got tired or were wounded or killed.
 In some cases the bear was let loose, allowing it to chase after animals or people.
 For a long time, the main bear-garden in London was the Paris Garden, a section of the Bankside lying to the west of The Clink, at Southwark.

 Henry VIII was a fan and had a bear pit constructed at his Palace of Whitehall.
 Elizabeth I was also fond of the entertainment; it featured regularly in her tours.
 When an attempt was made to ban bear-baiting on Sundays, she overruled Parliament.
 Robert Laneham's letter describes the spectacle presented by Robert Dudley, Earl of Leicester at Kenilworth Castle in 1575:

 Variations involved other animals being baited, especially bulls.
 Bull-baiting was a contest which was similar to bear baiting in which the bull was chained to a stake by one hind leg or by the neck and worried by dogs.
 The whipping of a blinded bear was another variation of bear-baiting.
 Also, on one curious occasion, a pony with an ape tied to its back was baited; a spectator described that "... with the screaming of the ape, beholding the curs hanging from the ears and neck of the pony, is very laughable".

 Attempts to end the entertainment were first made in the Kingdom of England by the Puritans, with little effect.
 The deaths of several spectators, when a stand collapsed at the Paris Gardens on 12 January 1583, was viewed by early Puritans as a sign of God's anger, though not primarily because of the cruelty but because the bear-baiting was taking place on a Sunday.
 One bear named Sackerson was written into the Shakespearean comedy The Merry Wives of Windsor.